vite-pwa/vite-plugin-pwa/docs/workbox/index.md

 You must read [Which Mode to Use](https://developers.google.com/web/tools/workbox/modules/workbox-build#which_mode_to_use) <outbound-link />
 before decide what strategy to use.

-`generateWS` method will abstract you from using service worker api when building the service worker.
+`generateSW` method will abstract you from using service worker api when building the service worker.
-This method can be configured using plugins instead writing your own service worker code (`generateWS` will generate the code for you).
+This method can be configured using plugins instead writing your own service worker code (`generateSW` will generate the code for you).

 `injectManifest` method will get your custom service worker and build/compile it.

 ## How is `workbox-build` related to `vite-plugin-pwa`?

-`vite-plugin-pwa` will use internally `generateWS` and `injectManifest` `workbox` methods when `strategies` option is `generateWS` and `injectManifest` respectively.
+`vite-plugin-pwa` will use internally `generateSW` and `injectManifest` `workbox` methods when `strategies` option is `generateSW` and `injectManifest` respectively.

-When you configure `strategies: 'generateWS'` option (it is the default value) on your `vite.config.ts` file, then the plugin invoke the workbox `generateWS` method: the options passed to the `workbox-build` method will be the provided on `workbox` option of the plugin configuration.
+When you configure `strategies: 'generateSW'` option (it is the default value) on your `vite.config.ts` file, then the plugin invoke the workbox `generateSW` method: the options passed to the `workbox-build` method will be the provided on `workbox` option of the plugin configuration.

 When you configure `strategies: 'injectManifest'` plugin option on your `vite.config.ts` file, the plugin will first